jananipands/jananipands/README.md

 # Hello! 👋:
 I'm Janani, a 4th-year student majoring Computer Science and an aspiring Full-Stack Developer.
 I enjoy crafting web and mobile applications, and hope to experiment with more frameworks in the future.
-Currently, I am building an e-commerce application using Angular, Typescript, and Firebase.
+Currently, I am learning how to build an e-commerce application using Angular, Typescript, and Firebase.
 I am seeking New Grad roles in Software Engineering to kickstart my career in 2024!

 ## 🌐 Connect with me on LinkedIn!